cabal-club/cable/readme.md

 1. Authoring very large posts (gigabytes or larger) and/or a large number of smaller posts, and sharing them with others to download.
 2. Making a large quantity of expensive requests (e.g. a time range request on a channel with a long chat history that covers its entire lifetime, repeatedly).
     1. Clients could implement per-connection rate limiting on requests, to prevent a degradation of service from network participants.
 3. Creating an excessively large number of new channels (by writing at least one `post/text` post to each).
-Since channels can only be created and not removed, this has the potential to make a cabal somewhat unusable by legitimate users, if there are so many garbage channels they cannot locate real ones.
+Since channels can only be created and not removed, this attack has the potential to make a cabal somewhat unusable by legitimate users, if there are so many garbage channels they cannot locate real ones.
     1. New channel creation could be rate-limited, although even at a limit of 1 channel/day, it still would not take long to produce high levels of noise.
     2. Future moderation capabilities could curtail channels discovered to be garbage by issuing moderation posts that delete such channels.
 4. Providing a `Post Response` with large amounts of bogus data.
 Ultimately the content hashes from the requested hash and the data will not match, but the machine may expend a great deal of time and computational power determining each data block's legitimacy.